Pan Dulce, Poster Board, and Border Reflections: Community Partners Reflect on Plan de Arte Cívico

-Over coffee and pan dulce, the group of educators, activists, artists, and creators spoke about their experiences with the project.
+The group of educators, activists, artists, and creators spoke about their experiences with the project over coffee and pan dulce.
 The group’s unique perspective as collaborators who have been involved with the project at various stages provided indispensable insights about the direction and impact of Hacemos la Ciudad.

 Idelfonso Ortiz, a community member and Taller de Permiso small business fellow, said he appreciated the sense of community he gained from participating in the project.
 “I want to thank Las Imaginistas because through Hacemos La Ciudad, I’ve had the opportunity to meet a group of people who set their self-interests aside to think about the greater good for others,” he said.

 Joe Uvalles, a local activist who advocates for LGBTQ issues while performing in drag as Beatrix Lestrange, reflected on how many doubted his vision for combining activism and drag performances, as he spoke about the potential to inspire radical action through projects like Hacemos la Ciudad: